-CSR Risk Description Mitigation policies and actions KPIs 2018 2019 Regulatory watch & product stewardship ewardship products (number of 1,274 regulation for sustainable consumer Industry governance and products in the ZDHC gateway), highest chemical Customers causing environmental contamination initiatives (like ZDHC) conformance level products with Stahl's chemical Stahl's Responsible chemistry Sh Share of finishing and 85% 76% Unavailability of chemical raw R&D materials due to regulation related to environmental or coatings-related products that are water based human health.
+CSR Risk Description Mitigation policies and actions KPIs 2018 2019 Increasing demand and Products not aligned to the requirements of brands, NGOs & Regulatory watch & product stewardship ZDHC compliant products (number of N/A 1,274 regulation for sustainable consumer Industry governance and products in the ZDHC gateway), highest conformance level chemical Customers causing environmental contamination initiatives (like ZDHC) products with Stahl's chemical Stahl's Responsible chemistry Share of fi Share of finishing and 85% 76% Unavailability of chemical raw R&D materials due to regulation related to environmental or coatings-related products that are water based human health.
 Share of R&D projects on the elimination of restricted substances (% total projects) 25% 18% reduce environmental impact Stahl introduced its Responsible Chemistry Policy in 2019, which is aimed at fulfilling the requirements of consumers and brands on product environment footprint and mitigating the identified risks related to ESG performance listed in table 1 of this report.